leanprover/lean4/README.md

 * `buildDir`: The directory to which Lake should output the package's build results.
 Defaults to `build`.
 * `oleanDir`: The build subdirectory to which Lake should output the package's `.olean` files.
 Defaults to `lib`.
 * `libRoots`: The root module(s) of the package.
 Imports relative to this root (e.g., `Pkg.Foo`) are considered part of the package.
 Defaults to a single root of the package's uppercase `name`.
-* `libGlobs`: An `Array` of additional module `Glob`s to include in the package.
-Defaults to singular globs of the module's `libRoots`.
+* `libGlobs`: An `Array` of module `Glob`s to build for the package's library.
+Defaults to a `Glob.one` of each of the module's `libRoots`.
 Submodule globs build every source file within their directory.
-Local imports of said files (i.e., fellow modules of the package) are also recursively built.
+Local imports of glob'ed files (i.e., fellow modules of the package) are also recursively built.
 * `leanArgs`: An `Array` of additional arguments to pass to `lean` while compiling Lean source files.

 ### Library / Binary Compilation